cdhop/cryptopartyutah/_posts/2014-06-20-password-management.md

 ### Password Managers

-Unless you have a photography memory, maintaining a list of all your credentials can be overwhelming.
+Unless you have a photographic memory, maintaining a list of all your credentials can be overwhelming.
 Writing them down would help, but then you would run the risks of losing your list, not having it available when you need it, and/or being compromised.